EDiasAlberto/EDiasAlberto/README.md

 # About me
-Hi, my name is Ethan Dias Alberto and welcome to my github page.
+Hi, my name is Ethan Dias Alberto and welcome to my GitHub page.

 ## Technologies I have used:
 - Python